 *Average Inventory = (beginning inventory + previous inventory) / 2

-Having a high turnover ratio means that you’re being efficient with your inventory.
-The inventory turnover metric measures how many times the average inventory is sold during a period.
+Having a high turnover ratio means that you’re efficient with your inventory.
+The inventory turnover metric measures the amount of times the average inventory is sold during a period.

 Of all the inventory metrics, this one is probably the most used.
-A low inventory turnover rate may indicate that you are overstocking, and capital is tied up in inventory for a prolonged time.
+A low inventory turnover rate may indicate that you are overstocking and have capital that is tied up for an extended amount of time.